 Attained-age Medigap policies are the most common in Rhode Island.
 It’s sometimes difficult to find plans that use community rating.
 You may receive additional discounts for paying in advance, allowing automatic bank withdraws or meeting other qualifications specified by your chosen insurance company.
-This is why it’s so important to compare rates for each Medicare Supplement plan in Rhode Island.
+This is why it’s so important to compare rates for each Medicare Supplement plan in Rhode Island for 2020.

 There are currently 10 Medigap plans available to Rhode Island Medicare beneficiaries.
 Plan F comes with a high-deductible option, and that is often counted as an 11th option.
 Each of these plans is designated by a letter, A-N, and each plan is standardized by the federal government.
 This means that all plans with the same letter will offer the same benefits regardless of your chosen insurance company.